solidjs/solid/documentation/faq.md

 These are currently unique techniques in a combination that give Solid an edge over the competition.

-### 3. Is there React Compat?
+### 3. Is there React-Compat?

 No. And there likely never will be.
 While the APIs are similar and components often can be moved across with minor edits, the update model is fundamentally different.
 React Components render over and over so code outside of Hooks works very differently.
 The closures and hook rules are not only unnecessary they can be used in manners that do not work here.

-Vue compat on the other hand, that'd be doable.
+Vue-compat on the other hand, that'd be doable.
 Although there are no plans to implement currently.

 ### 4. Why does destructuring not work?
 I realized I can fix it by wrapping my whole component in a function.